Our first kitchenCRATE featuring Quartz countertops is complete and, oh my, it looks great! (Scroll down a bit to see for yourself…)

 Wall Paint: Kelly-Moore Soft Doe Skin

-Perhaps the Claret Circle kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Do the before photos of the Claret Circle kitchen remind you of your kitchen?
+Do you have good cabinets and a solid layout but are ready for a completely new look and feel?
+Contact us today to make this happen in just a few days and for an amazingly low price.